ItsMoss/Cervical-Screening/README.md

 ### Files Included
 The following is a detailed list of files implemented in this project:

++ `cervical_main.py` - main program that determines if an input image of a stained cervix is cancerous or not

++ `cervical.py` - contains all functions implemented in both cervical_main.py and create_svm.py

++ `create_svm.py` - file for creating a support vector based on known cervical images

 + `helpers.py` - includes various helper functions used for both testing and functionality in the main program

++ `test_cervical.py` - contains all unit tests for cervical.py

 ### Running Main
 In order to properly run the main program do the following: